GlobalBoost/ord-globalboost/README.md

 Wallet
 ------

-`ord` relies on Bitcoin Core for private key management and transaction signing.
+`ord` relies on GlobalBoost Core for private key management and transaction signing.
 This has a number of implications that you must understand in order to use `ord` wallet commands safely:

-- Bitcoin Core is not aware of inscriptions and does not perform sat control.
-Using `bitcoin-cli` commands and RPC calls with `ord` wallets may lead to loss of inscriptions.
+- GlobalBoost Core is not aware of inscriptions and does not perform sat control.
+Using `globalboost-cli` commands and RPC calls with `ord` wallets may lead to loss of inscriptions.

 - `ord wallet` commands automatically load the `ord` wallet given by the `--wallet` option, which defaults to 'ord'.
 Keep in mind that after running an `ord wallet` command, an `ord` wallet may be loaded.

-- Because `ord` has access to your Bitcoin Core wallets, `ord` should not be used with wallets that contain a material amount of funds.
+- Because `ord` has access to your GlobalBoost Core wallets, `ord` should not be used with wallets that contain a material amount of funds.
 Keep ordinal and cardinal wallets segregated.